mattermost/mattermost-developer-documentation/site/content/blog/2019-10-25-instrumenting-go-code-via-ast.md

 So we are looking at a function that has **exactly** 3 arguments, with specific names and types.

-Let's write AST walker boilerplate that will go through all the files in `api4` folder and parse them:
+Let's write some AST walker boilerplate that will go through all the files in the `api4` folder and parse them:

 ```go
 package main